exbin/bined-jdeveloper-extension/README.md

 Compiling
 ---------

-Java Development Kit (JDK) version 7 or later is required to build this project.
+Java Development Kit (JDK) version 8 or later is required to build this project.

-IntelliJ Idea platform is necessary for build of this plugin.
-See. http://jetbrains.org
+Oracle JDeveloper is necessary for build of this plugin.
+See. http://www.oracle.com/technetwork/developer-tools/jdev/

 License
 -------